 You can’t come to Lake Atitlán and not go kayaking or SUP’ing!

-The best time to go is in the mornings when the water is calm and not yet choppy from the wind or by speeding boats.
-The peaky volcanoes create the most picturesque background and the towns dotting the lake all make for an epic experience and view!
+The best time to go is in the mornings when the water is calm and not yet choppy from the wind or speeding boats.
+The jagged volcanoes and the towns dotting the lake combine for picturesque views and an epic experience!

 There are several options for kayaking and SUP sessions.
 For the best views, head to the town of Santa Cruz La Laguna.
-You can rent kayaks/paddles here from the eco-glamping hostel Free Cerveza or from Los Elementos Adventure Center.
+You can rent kayaks and paddleboards here from the eco-glamping hostel Free Cerveza or from Los Elementos Adventure Center.

 If you’re based in San Pedro La Laguna, however, I would highly recommend taking a SUP sunrise session with Lauren from San Pedro Paddle.